dvsumanth07/myportfolio/README.md

 # myportfolio
-This file is to showcase my skills and projects
-This is my website version of resume
+This project is to showcase my skills and projects This is my website version of resume